codeNovels/affiliate_website_public/README.md

 # For Sale, please email me at codeNovels@gmail.com

-For a demos please email me.
+For a demo please email me.

 Comes with:
 - Database of over 90+ credit cards you can insert your affiliate links when a user applies.